This post may contain affiliate links. Click for complete disclosures.

 - You can freeze this baked oatmeal so you can prep ahead for even longer and then defrost or warm the oatmeal as needed.

-I like to drizzle a little extra maple syrup over my strawberry baked oats.
+Not sure what to eat with your gluten-free baked oatmeal?
+I like to drizzle a little extra maple syrup over my strawberry baked oatmeal.
 My kids love it warm in a bowl with a little milk on top.
 My husband loves me to make some of my homemade strawberry syrup to top his slice with some chopped nuts.

 More gluten-free breakfast ideas.